coughingmouse/Korean-Romanization/Modern_Korean_MKSR.md

 | (ㅣ) | j | j |
 | ㅢ | í(uj) | í(uj) | 의사 |

-* Apostrophe is used to indicate abbreviation.
+* In transcription, apostrophe is used to indicate abbreviation.
 * Are-a is unused.
 * It is possible to allow omitting ⟨w⟩ for the ASCII representation of ⟨ㅗ⟩ anywhere but at the begining of a sentence.